 Our current research focuses on three topics:

-Structure and mechanism of macromolecular complexes in RNA metabolism.
+B. The mechanism and regulations of nucleic acid quality control.
 We have been using electron microscopy as our major tool to study the structure and mechanism of macromolecular complexes involved in RNA metabolism, including the human RISC-loading complex (RLC) for small RNA biogenesis in RNA interference pathway, the eukaryotic exosome complex responsible for RNA degradation, the Ro-Y-RNA-PNPase complex (RYPER) in RNA quality control, and more recently, the Group II Intron RNP complex.

-Structure and mechanism of interactions between cytoskeleton and membrane systems.
+C. The coordination mechanisms of cytoskeleton and membrane systems.
 The complex cytoskeleton systems including microtubules, actin networks and cell membranes work together in many vital physiological processes.
 The coordination among these systems is highly regulated and essential in cell shape and polarity definition, cell migration, cell division, and intra-cellular vesicle trafficking and so on.
 We study the coordination mechanisms among microtubules, actin networks, and cell membranes with cryo-EM.